jayf/javascript-feature-flags/README.md

 ##Advanced Usage

 Take a look at the [feature-flags.js](feature-flags.js) file.
-This file can be integrated into your existing Javascript library, and you may change the global variable name (which is ff), or attach this to an existing global, and override any of the following:
+This file can be integrated into your existing Javascript library, and you may change the global variable name (which is ff), or attach this function to an existing global, and override any of the following:

 ```javascript
 (ff, {